tosin2013/persona-driven-prompt-generator/README.md

    ```

 ## Usage
-1. Open the application in your browser.
+1. Open the application in your browser
+2. In the sidebar:
-2. Enter the task description and goals in the sidebar.
+   - Enter the task description and goals
-3. Optionally, provide URLs for reference.
-4. The application will generate personas, fetch knowledge sources, resolve conflicts, and generate a tailored prompt.
-5. The generated prompt can be saved to a file in JSON format.
-6. The AutoGen workflow codes for the personas can be generated and downloaded.
+   - Select the number of personas (1-10)
+   - Configure AutoGen settings (if using AutoGen)
+3. Choose your generation method:
+   - "Generate (No AutoGen)" for standard prompts
+   - "Generate (With AutoGen)" for AutoGen workflows
+4. View and interact with:
+   - Generated personas with realistic details
+   - Knowledge sources and conflict resolutions
+   - Markdown-formatted output
+   - AutoGen workflow code
+5. Export or copy your generated content as needed

+## AutoGen Workflow Types
+1. **Autonomous (Chat)**
+   - Creates a chat-based interaction between agents
+   - Suitable for collaborative problem-solving
+   - Includes initiator and receiver agents

+2. **Sequential**
+   - Creates a step-by-step workflow
+   - Agents execute in a predefined order
+   - Better for structured tasks

+## Agent Types
+- **User Proxy Agent**: Represents the user and executes code
+- **Assistant Agent**: Plans and generates code to solve tasks
+- **GroupChat**: Manages interactions between multiple agents

 ## File Structure
-- `main.py`: The main entry point of the application.
-- `llm_interaction.py`: Contains functions for interacting with the LiteLLM library.
+- `main.py`: Main application with UI and core logic
+- `llm_interaction.py`: LLM integration and AutoGen workflow generation
-- `persona_management.py`: Contains functions for generating and managing personas.
+- `persona_management.py`: Persona generation and management
-- `database.py`: Contains functions for interacting with the database.
+- `database.py`: Database interactions
-- `search.py`: Contains functions for fetching knowledge sources.
+- `search.py`: Knowledge source fetching
-- `utils.py`: Contains utility functions.
+- `utils.py`: Utility functions
-- `tests/`: Contains test files for the application.

 ## Contributing
 Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to contribute to this project.
+Please read our contributing guidelines and submit pull requests for any enhancements.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments
-- Thanks to the LiteLLM team for providing the library.
-- Thanks to the Streamlit team for the awesome framework.